 Of course, there are exceptions to every rule and the only way to know for sure what ailment you’re dealing with is to get a diagnosis from a doctor.
 When in doubt, trust your gut (and your sniffles) and head to the doctor’s office for some peace of mind.
 (Your coworkers will thank you.)
 Whether you’re battling an onslaught of allergy symptoms or dealing with a miserable cold, we hope you quickly get back to feeling at the top of your game.
 Tell those sneezes to hit the road, Jack.

 Struggling with seasonal or year-round sneezes and sniffles?
 We’ve got plenty of options for you.
-Kick allergies to the curb (before your coworkers vote you off the island) by scheduling an appointment with Dr. Pasha and his team.
+Kick allergies to the curb (before your coworkers vote you off the island).
+Confirm an appointment with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!